Viglino/ol-ext/README.md

 The library will be available in the `node_modules/openlayers-ext/dist` directory.
 You can find individual files in the `node_modules/openlayers-ext/lib` directory.
 * You can download the [scripts](dist) of the ./dist directory of the repository in your project and insert the .js and .css in your page.
 * If you just want to add a `<script>` tag to test things out, you can link directly to the builds from the github rawgit (not recommended in production).
-* For compatibility with older browsers and platforms (like Internet Explorer down to version 9 and Android 4.x), the Openalerys needs to be transpiled (e.g. using Babel) and bundled with polyfills for `requestAnimationFrame`, `Element.prototype.classList` and `URL`.
+* For compatibility with older browsers and platforms (like Internet Explorer down to version 9 and Android 4.x), the Openalerys needs to be transpiled (e.g. using Babel) and bundled with polyfills for `requestAnimationFrame`, `Element.prototype.classList`, `Object.assign`and `URL`.

 ````html
 <!-- jQuery -->